 In the small village of Los Cerrillos, travelers along the Turquoise Trail will delight in the beautifully restored, historic building of Cerrillos Station, located in an old mining town, a short turn in from the Turquoise Trail.
-The mercantile offers American and some internationally made gifts and art, Native American made jewelry and pots, and many beautiful and locally made products, featured in our fine art gallery or in the main shop.
-Cerrillos Station offers the local community gifts, greeting cards, groceries, a farmer's market, and a dance and yoga studio.
-On warm summer days, patrons can sit in the shade in the Courtyard and enjoy delicious food made by Eva from Santo Domingo Pueblo, sometimes baking bread in our Horno (earth Oven) and live music.
-Come and visit us soon!
+The mercantile offers locally made crafts and fine art, some carefully sourced internationally made products, Native American jewelry and pots, greeting cards and healthy groceries.
+Visit the Farmers market Thursday afternoon from May to November.
+Also in the complex are a vintage and collectibles shop, a dance and yoga studio and the Desert Wilde Hair Salon.

 Cerrillos Station is easy to find and a great drive from either Santa Fe or Albuquerque along The Turquoise Trail Scenic Byway.

 From Santa Fe take Hwy 14 South (Cerrillos Road) 22 minutes outside Santa Fe City limits and turn right onto Main Street toward the village of Cerrillos.

 From Albuquerque take I-40 East and exit at Tijeras and keep left.
 Follow the Turquoise Trail for 33 miles and drive 3 miles past the Village of Madrid.
 Turn left onto Main Street toward the village of Cerrillos.